DataStax: Astra DB

+On February 8, 2023, DataStax launched Astra Block, a cloud-based service based on the Ethereum blockchain to support building Web3 applications, available as part of Astra DB.
+Astra Block can be used by developers to stream enhanced data from the Ethereum blockchain to build or scale Web3 experiences on Astra DB.

+Astra DB supports open source LangChain technology, making it easier for developers to create generative AI applications.

+DSE

-The company went on to create its own enterprise version of Cassandra, a NoSQL database called DataStax Enterprise (DSE).
-Version 1.0, released in October 2011, was the first commercial distribution of the Cassandra database, designed to provide real-time application performance and heavy analytics on the same physical infrastructure.
+Version 1.0 of the DataStax Enterprise (DSE), released in October 2011, was the first commercial distribution of the Cassandra database, designed to provide real-time application performance and heavy analytics on the same physical infrastructure.
 It grew to include advanced security controls, graph database models, operational analytics and advanced search capabilities.